kyverno/kyverno/README.md

 Policy enforcement is captured using Kubernetes events.
 Kyverno also reports policy violations for existing resources.

+**NOTE** : Your Kubernetes server must be at or later than version v1.14.
+To check the version, enter kubectl version.

 ## Examples

 ### 1. Validating resources